 During the 2025-2027 Duty to Serve Plan cycle, Freddie Mac will assess geographical areas most affected by heirs' title issues and prioritize our outreach efforts based on our findings and industry input.
-We will work in partnership with industry stakeholders to develop and promote resources that assist in resolving heirs' property rights issues, such as a toolkit that offers easy access to a collection of resources that help homeowners understand and navigate resolution of property title issues.
-We also will explore the feasibility of developing product flexibilities that help homeowners who are committed to resolving their property rights issues to benefit from their home equity faster, which will better enable them to sustain affordable homeownership - or to improve their homes in preparation for resale, if desired.
+We will work in partnership with [non-profit organizations and FHLBs](#) [industry stakeholders](#) to develop and promote resources that assist in resolving heirs' property rights issues, such as a toolkit that offers easy access to a collection of resources that help homeowners understand and navigate resolution of property title issues.
+We also will explore the feasibility of developing product flexibilities that help homeowners who are committed to resolving their property rights issues to benefit from their home equity faster, which will better enable them to sustain affordable homeownership - [or to improve their homes in preparation for resale](#), if desired.